itskekoff/discord-server-copy/README.md

 Example commands:

 * cp!clone - Copy the server in which the command was executed.
-* cp!clone <server id> - Copy the server whose ID was specified in the executed command.
+* cp!clone 0000000000000000000 - Copy the server whose ID was specified in the executed command.

 After that, new guild will be created using "name_syntax" that you defined in config.json "name_syntax" supports only "%original" parameter